dportik/MonoPhylo/README.md

 ...
 ```

 Notice that rather than containing a single column labeled *Tip*, there are now two columns labeled *Species* and *Genus* with the correct contents.
-The `Genus_List.txt` is similar to this file, but will only have a single column representing the unique genera entries:
+The `Genus_List.txt` is similar to this file, but will only have a single column containing a list of all unique genera:

 ```
 Genus